crh3675/nodeii/README.md

 - Entities
 - Managers

+Managers are backend service containers that manage business logic.
+Imagine you want to expose a single service to manage Registrations.
+This service may touch many models.
+This is the perfect place for placing complex business logic functions.

 Interface
 ---------------
 Interface is all of the view logic to send to the client.
 In a traditional MVC structure, this would be __controllers__  and __views__. _Nodeii_ turns _interface_ into an encapsulated environments that contains: